-The first afternoon is spent getting buzzword-compliant (learning definitions with one another) and then exploring what it is like to work on a Scrum Team by actually using Scrum to work with your fellow attendees on a guided project together.
+The second session is spent getting buzzword-compliant (learning definitions with one another) and then exploring what it is like to work on a Scrum Team by actually using Scrum to work with your fellow attendees on a guided project together.

 We’ll complete a retrospective about what went on and then start discussions about the three roles in Scrum — the ScrumMaster, Product Owner (we will continue this topic first thing on the second morning), and Development Team Member.

 These are all from the perspective of a ScrumMaster and showing you the concepts of Servant Leadership.

 The second session will finish with a Retrospective — and some awesome techniques.

 And.
 It will end on time (plus or minus two minutes) because we use time boxing effectively to show this powerful aspect of Scrum.